Key features

 Chapter 4.
 Communicating

-Oral communication, speaking in public; written communication, how to create good messages and documents; techniques for engaging your audience.
+Oral communication, speaking in public; written communication, how to create good messages and

 Chapter 5.
 Delivering Quality and Results